You are here: Home Author Guidelines

 Authors’ Contribution Statement

 In the Authors’ Contributions section, a short statement explaining the role of each author.
-Contributors to the article which do not conform to the ICMJE Criteria for Authorship should be accredited in the Acknowledgement part of the paper.
+Contributors to the article who do not conform to the ICMJE Criteria for Authorship should be accredited in the Acknowledgement part of the paper.

 If a contributor is deleted from or included to the authors’ list after submission, a separate letter to explain along with a new signed copyright form is necessary.

 Author contributions should be clarified based on the following items;

 The Methods section of an original paper should contain enough data to permit a reader to understand the investigation.
 This Journal advises authors to employ; https://www.protocols.io as an open access repository for their detailed methodology.
 For protocols recorded in https://www.protocols.io, please cite this record in your methods part and comprise its DOI in the references.
 Society of Diabetic Nephropathy Prevention as the publisher of the Journal encourages adding the Research Resource Identifiers in the methods and materials section (https://www.rrids.org/).
 See also; https://scicrunch.org/resources